120 Minutes: The early years

-120 Minutes began on March 10, 1986, at 1:00 a.m.
-Eastern Time.
+120 Minutes was conceived of in 1986 by newly hired MTV producer Dave Kendall, who hosted the program from 1988 until 1992.
+The program first aired on March 10, 1986, at 1:00 a.m.
+Eastern Time, with various video jockeys as hosts until Kevin Seal became the first permanent host in 1987.

 For the first ten years of 120 Minutes, viewers could see artists as varied as Kate Bush, The Ramones, Morrissey, Kitchens of Distinction and Hüsker Dü.
-(Note: Also Siouxsie & The Banshees, The Cure, Nina Hagen, The Cramps, X, The Jesus and Mary Chain, Bronski Beat, New Order, Cocteau Twins, The Replacements, The Verve, James, Slowdive, Weezer, Robyn Hitchcock, The Stone Roses, Oasis, 10,000 Maniacs, Blur, Butthole Surfers, Radiohead, KMFDM, Sonic Youth, XTC, The Smashing Pumpkins, Sarah McLachlan, They Might Be Giants, Dinosaur Jr., Rage Against the Machine, The Offspring, Sparklehorse, and Bad Religion.)
 Nirvana's music video for "Smells Like Teen Spirit" received a world premiere on 120 Minutes.
 From mid-1988 to 1990, a weeknight companion titled PostModern MTV aired Mondays through Thursdays from 11:30 pm to midnight.
 This was followed in the mid-1990s by its better known spiritual successor, Alternative Nation, which had a similar emphasis on more mainstream-leaning alternative acts such as INXS and U2.

 From MTV to MTV2

 The show began featuring more mainstream artists in the late 1990s, playing the likes of Staind and later Sum 41.
 In 2000, the show was sometimes preempted for reruns of The Real World, Loveline, and Undressed, before being taken off the airwaves altogether in the summer of 2000.
 In 2001, it returned on MTV2, where it returned to the style of music it was known for.